mistergreen/WAAC/ESP32/Readme.md

 This is still work in progress.
 I haven’t fully debug this.
-I’ve added a flow sensor component to the core code.
+I'll try to add more device components to the core code.
 <h2>Features</h2>
 <ol>
 <li>NTP time sync</li>